Feature-Attending Recurrent Modules for Generalization in Reinforcement Learning: Experiments

-We study this with the ``Ballet'' grid-world~\citep{lampinen2021towards} shown in ~\Figref{fig:task-structures} (a).
-The agent is a white square in the middle of the grid.
-There are $m$ other ``ballet-dancer'' objects that move with a distinct object-motion for 16 time-steps.
-There are $15$ object-motions.
-The dances appear in sequence for 16 time-steps with a 48-time-step delay in between.
-Training always consists of seeing $m=\{2,4\}$ dancers; testing always consists of seeing $m=\{8\}$ dancers.
-After all dancers finish, the agent is given a language instruction and it must go to the correct ballet-dancer.
-The agent gets a reward of $1$ if it goes to the correct dancer, and $0$ otherwise.
-All shapes and colors are randomized making the dynamics the only feature that indicates the goal-object.
-We study the success rate of an agent.
+We study this with the ``Ballet'' grid-world~\citep{lampinen2021towards} shown in ~\Figref{fig:environments} (a). \textbf{Tasks}.
+The agent controls a white square that begins in the middle of the grid.
+There are $m$ other ``ballet-dancer'' objects that move with a one of $15$ distinct object motions.
+The dances move in sequence for 16 time-steps with a 48-time-step delay in between.
+After all dancers finish, the agent is given a language instruction indicating the correct ballet dancer to navigate towards.
+All shapes and colors are randomized making motion the only feature indicating the goal object. \textbf{Observations}.
+The agent observes a top-down RBG image of the environment. \textbf{Actions}.
+The agent can move left, right, up, and down. \textbf{Reward} is $1$ if it touches the correct dancer and $0$ otherwise. \textbf{Tasks split}.
+Training tasks always consists of seeing $m=\{2,4\}$ dancers; testing tasks always consists of seeing $m=\{8\}$ dancers.
+All agents learn with a sample budget of 2 billion frames.
 A poorly performing agent will obtain chance performance, $1/m$.
-All agents learn with a sample budget of 2 billion frames \revision{and use approximately 7M parameters.}

-{We present the training and generalization success rates in \Figref{fig:performance-ballet}}. \revision{We learned recurrent observation features with RIMs and AAA for a fair comparison.} We find that only \modelabb~is able to obtain above chance performance for training and testing.
+We present the training and generalization success rates in \Figref{fig:performance-ballet}.
+We learned spatiotemporal observation features with RIMs and AAA for a fair comparison.
+We found that only \modelabb~is able to obtain above chance performance for training and testing.
 In order to understand the source of our performance, we ablate using a recurrent observation encoder, using multiple modules, and using feature-attention.
-We confirm that {recurrent encoder is required}.
+We confirm that a {recurrent encoder is required}.
 Interestingly, we find that {either using multiple modules or using our feature-attention enables task-learning}, with our feature-attention mechanism being slightly more stable.
-We hypothesize that using a recurrent encoder with our attention allows for storing information about how object-motions are shifting position in a way that mitigates interference.

-\revision{\citep{lampinen2021towards} showed that a hierarchical transformer architecture was able to learn and generalize recall of sequential object-motions in the Ballet task.
-However, their architecture uses 6 distinct 8-head hierarchical attention operations and 8 MLP layers, making it much deeper and more computationally intensive than ours.
-Their architecture had 13.3M parameters whereas ours has 7.1M.
-We show that when using recurrent observation features, simply learning top-down feature attention or using multiple RNNs can enable learning this task. }